rootAvish/rootavish.github.io/content/posts/youtube_homepage_recommendations.md

 * An option in language modeling is to use the distribution over unigrams, here it would be to do it based on the number of views.
 * They however have not mentioned what proposal distribution they used.
 * For infernce, they are using a NN search approach that looks quite similar to FAISS + embeddings (how?)
+  - So this one was counterintuitive even for me to understand, but here's how I think this works.
+  - The general way this is done now is what's called a "two tower approach" in which you train using a cosine similarity based pairwise ranking loss, two networks that create user and item embeddings.
+  - If you've done NLP, you'd recognise the above as being the siamese architecture used in DPR, sentence transformers and other such similarity embedding techniques.
+  - So the unintuitive part here, is to convince yourself that the video embedding they use and the user embeddings are in the same embedding space.
+With words it's simpler to see, but you can convince yourself of the same by trying to think of what they're treating as a video embedding in the nearest neighbor index - it's the weights learned against each item in the last weight matrix (softmax l"layer") of the candidate generation network.
+  - If a user vector is 1, i.e. the user does not have any preference the dot product output would be v<sub>j</sub>  itself.
+  - So you can put those in an inverted index and then at runtime, query using the user vector's embedding in that space for approximate nearest neighbors.
+  - The user embedding itself can be thought of as the average of some "topics" and "creators" the user would be interested in at time t.

+To drill down the last unintuitive part of this what helped me was [this excellent blog post](https://aman.ai/recsys/candidate-gen/#deep-neural-network-based-recommendations) which I think is a bit inaccurate in that Youtube doesn't do a two tower model in the "real" way it's done today (I could be wrong but he doesn't cite a post).
+There's also [this talk on Recommender Systems](https://www.youtube.com/watch?v=hADpql1PuPY) that I saw parts of and [this Google developer link](https://developers.google.com/machine-learning/recommendation/dnn/retrieval) which in-passing and through that graphic really cconveys something beautiful.

 ### Model specifics